 Simply, yes!
 The roller works excellent, especially on larger wood surfaces, such as indoor floors, outdoor decks or wooden walls.
 Relatively small surfaces such as large tables, cabinetries or furniture can be rolled out but need a little more care and skill.
-Small furniture for having corners and tough-to-reach areas may also require assistance of a brush, or spray can.
+Small furniture for having corners and tough-to-reach areas may also require the assistance of a brush, or spray can.

 What Kind of Roller to Use for Polyurethane?

-Among others, paint roller is the best option to use for polyurethane.
+Among others, a paint roller is the best option to use for polyurethane.
 It will help you in a couple of ways – first, to stain your surface, and second, to fortify the stained surface with another smoothening coating.
 It enhances the overall beauty of the rolled surface.